iamtodor/demo-github-actions-python-linter-configuration/article/img/README.md

-Screen were made with https://carbon.now.sh/ service.
-Base 16 dark, yellow theme
+Screens were made with https://carbon.now.sh/ service.
+Configuration is base 16 dark, yellow theme.